basnijholt/unidep/README.md

 > [!NOTE]
 > Micromamba and uv are recommended to optimize your installation experience, but they are not required if you prefer to use your existing Conda and pip setup.

+> [!WARNING]
+> NEVER! run scripts from the internet without understanding what they do.
+Always inspect the script first!

 ## :package: Installation

 To install `unidep`, run one of the following commands that use [`pipx`](https://pipx.pypa.io/) (recommended), `pip`, or `conda`: